solarwinds/apm-ruby/CONFIGURATION.md

 3. **Configuration Files** - Rails initializer or config file
 4. **Default Values** - Built-in defaults

+## Environment Variables

 Environment variables are the most flexible way to configure the SolarWinds APM gem, especially in containerized or cloud environments.
 All SolarWinds APM-specific settings are prefixed with `SW_APM_`.
 Standard [OpenTelemetry environment variables](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) are also supported where applicable.

 **Required Configuration**